 “We like the painting, but not enough to own it.
 We thank you …really.
 That was a very generous offer,” said scarsister.

 “Is there anything else in the gallery I can buy for you?”

 “Excuse me,” said a man wearing a Philadelphia Eagles winter coat and mirrored, policeman type sunglasses.

 “Who’s that?” asked Beckett turning around and seeing the rotund man pointing at a painting.

 “I like this one of a dog taking a shit on a fire hydrant.”

 Beckett smiled just then, casually looking at the “Desert Heart”.
 The organ – the undefinable something that separated him from them.
 There it was – as a metaphorical symbol – with all its limitations and finiteness.
 Beckett was the desert.
 Lacking that muscle magic that motivated people; that drove them each day, knowing their heart could collapse and stop thumping at a moment’s notice.
 How beautiful and tragic to be a part of that.
 To love and excel knowing that.

 Beckett was at the hotel bar, map of ol’ glory before him, on a cell phone: “I need the storage of the painting to be open ended.
 Money is no object.
 I can overnight a bank check to you.
 Name the price.”

 The bartender placed a cherry seltzer down before him.
 “Because I don’t want to put it in a storage facility, I want it at the hotel.
 What?
 Yes… that’s right.”
 Beckett found Death Valley on the map and pressed upon it with his index finger.
 “May I speak to a manager on staff?
 I seem to be getting nowhere with you and this is a grave waste of my time.”
-Beckett grins at the bartender and takes a swig of his cherry seltzer.
+Beckett grinned at the bartender and took a swig of his cherry seltzer.
 “Thank you, refreshing.”

 “You’re very welcome, buddy.”